RunSi/merakiclients/README.md

 The object of this script is to retrieve from the Meraki Dashboard API known clients from devices on a given network.

-The Meraki Dashboard API key and the Network ID need to be added to the meraki_ini.cnf file.
+The Meraki Dashboard API key, the Network ID and the Default Device need to be added to the meraki_ini.cnf file.

 API KEY